thriveweb/sailinginparadise/content/pages/about.md

-  With years of commercial boating experience in Sydney and the Gold Coast including skippering charter boats, water taxis, jet boats and commercial jet skis Sailing in Paradise owner Steve Buckley brought a new style of sailing experience to the Coast.
+  With years of commercial boating experience in Sydney and the Gold Coast including skippering charter boats, water taxis, jet boats and commercial jet skis, Sailing in Paradise owner Steve Buckley brought a new style of sailing experience to the Coast.